 Tough it out instead with whatever you’ve currently got.
 That’s your penance and your sacrifice.

 Lastly, your sacrifice can be reducing the frequency or cost of something as well.
 For example: ladies, those trips to the hair salon you enjoy so much?
 Well, maybe they’ll have to happen once a month, instead of every two weeks.

 The lesson: everything comes at a price, honey.
 Even your Black Friday and Cyber Monday spending excursions, which can leave you with a financial hangover that lasts far longer than you’d anticipated.

-So maybe, just maybe, when the holidays roll around next year, you’ll remember the sacrifices and other things you had to endure following this year’s holiday shopping binges — and you won’t be so tempted to over-indulge in 2013.
+So maybe, just maybe, when the holidays roll around next year, you’ll remember the sacrifices and other things you had to endure following this year’s holiday shopping binges — and you won’t be so tempted to over-indulge next year.